-- Disconnect the Negative battery cable. - 2.
+- 1. Disconnect the Negative battery cable. - 2.
 Disconnect and remove the old Voltage Regulator. - 3.
 Install the replacement Voltage Regulator using the original bolts.
-Be sure to insert the fork terminal on the Black wire under one of the mounting screws to provide a ground connection. - 4.
-Connect the Yellow wires from the new Voltage Regulator to the Yellow wires from the Stator.
-Ignore any stripes on the Stator wires as the new Voltage Regulator does not require the Yellow wires to be connected to any particular wire from the Stator. - 5.
-Connect the Gray tachometer wire with one of the Yellow wires. - 6.
-Reconnect the Negative battery cable.
+Be sure to insert the Fork terminal on the Black wire under one of the mounting screws to provide a ground connection. - 4.
+Connect the Yellow wires from the new Voltage Regulator to the Yellow wires from the Stator (ignore any stripes on the Stator wires as the new Voltage Regulator does not require the Yellow wires to be connected to any particular wire from the Stator). - 5.
+If used, connect the gray tachometer wire with one of the Yellow wires using a "Y" jumper. - 6.
+Connect the Red wire to the positive battery cable on the starter solenoid. - 7.
+Reconnect the Negative battery cables.